department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/eligibility.md

 - Are participating in the Integrated Disability Evaluation System (IDES) process or awaiting discharge due to a medical condition resulting from a serious injury or illness that occurred in the line of duty. <br>
 [Learn more about accessing VR&E services through IDES](/employment/vocational-rehab-and-employment/ides/).

-**Please note:** Severely injured active-duty service members can automatically receive VR&E benefits before VA issues a disability rating, because of Sec.
+**Please note:** Severely injured active-duty Servicemembers can automatically receive VR&E benefits before VA issues a disability rating, because of Sec.
 1631(b) of the National Defense Authorization Act (PL 110-181).
-The sunset date of that law has been extended September 30, 2018, through Sec.
+The sunset date of that law has been extended to September 30, 2018, through Sec.
 724 of Public Law 113-291.

 <br>